Stipess1/AutoUpdater/README.md

 `this.getFile()` - The plugin's file name.

 `Updater.UpdateType.CHECK_DOWNLOAD` - sets the download type, this type will check if new update exists and immediately downloads if it does.

+`false` - if set to false Updater won't log the process to console.

 ## UpdateType
 There are 3 different update types: